Moonshine.jl: a Julia package for genome-scale model-based ancestral recombination graph inference: Comparison With Other Methods

-We have described a fast and efficient algorithm for ancestral recombination graph inference and the broad outlines of its Julia implementation via the \pkg{Moonshine} package.
-In addition to exact sampling, an approximate scheme based on user-defined genomic windows is available, which reduces inference time.
+We have described a fast and efficient algorithm for ancestral recombination graph inference and its Julia implementation via the \pkg{Moonshine} package.
+In addition to the exact procedure, an approximate scheme based on user-defined genomic windows is available, which reduces inference time.
 Inference is grounded in a restricted version of the coalescent-with-recombination distribution rather than heuristics.
 We have also presented a flexible algorithm for coalescent tree construction that can accommodate a wide range of metrics on haplotypes, exactly or approximately, while avoiding numerical instabilities.

+One of the main drawbacks of \pkg{Moonshine} is the need for high-quality phased and polarized data.
+This limits the applicability of our method, as such data is relatively scarce in practice.
+Moreover, our approach is limited to binary markers and assumes non-recurrent mutations.
+Some of these limitations are more significant than others.
+For instance, the data structure used for storing haplotypes is fairly straightforward to adapt to multiallelic markers, and minor modifications to our algorithms would be sufficient to account for simple, non-recurrent mutation models, which mainly involve the existence of an absorbing state.

 As of version 0.3.3, these algorithms are for the most part mature.
 No significant leap in inference time or memory usage is to be expected in the near future.
 Our goal for version 1.0.0 is to improve real-world usability.
 Specifically, the API reference needs to be completed to make implementing alternative models a more pleasant experience.
 General documentation and guides also need to be improved for the general user.
 Both are publicly available at \url{https://moonshine.patrickfournier.ca}.